NICE Technology Appraisal Guidance

 - If more than one product is suitable after a patient/clinician discussion, NICE state that the least costly product should be chosen.

 The National Institute for Health and Care Excellence (NICE) provides national guidance and advice to improve health and social care.

 Somatropin is recommended in NHS England, NHS Scotland, NHS Wales and NHS Northern Ireland.
 Healthcare Improvement Scotland (HIS) has adopted NICE guidance.4,5

-1. Genotropin SmPC.
-Available here - Accessed February 2020.
+1. Genotropin Summary of Product Characteristics.
+Available here - Accessed July 2020.

 2. NICE guidance TA188.
 Technology appraisal on the use of human growth hormone (somatropin) for the treatment of children with growth failure.
 Available here - Accessed July 2020.